Avriti36/MotionArt-Page/README.md

-I ve creatde a clone website of the MotionEffect Arts with using the Frontend framework.
+I ve created a clone website of the MotionEffect Arts with using the Frontend framework.